B.S., Natural Resources and Environmental Sciences, Concentration in Human Dimensions at University of Illinois Champaign-Urbana, 2016

 Interests in and experience with animals

 During high school I spent a summer working at an animal protection/rehabilitation center.
 After I entered college, I discovered my passion for farm animals.
-Since then, I have volunteered with Farm Forward, interned at HSUS, and this fall I am starting a part-time job with Shamayim V’Aretz, an organization that ties together Jewish ideals with animal welfare.
+Since then, I have volunteered with Farm Forward, interned at HSUS, and worked part-time with Shamayim V’Aretz, an organization that ties together Jewish ideals with animal welfare.